muhammadarash1997/movies/README.md

 * Delete Movie

 ## Demo APIs:
-Import movies.swagger.json into your postman
+* In order to demo all apis in this movies service you can import movies.swagger.json file in proto folder into your postman

 ## Installation:
 * Step: